Chief petty officer

 A chief petty officer (CPO) is a senior non-commissioned officer in many navies and coast guards, usually above petty officer.

 By country

 Australia

-"Chief Petty Officer" is the second highest non-commissioned rank in the Royal Australian Navy.
+Chief petty officer is the second highest non-commissioned rank in the Royal Australian Navy.

 Canada

-"Chief petty officer" refers to two ranks in the Royal Canadian Navy.
+There are two chief petty officer ranks in the Royal Canadian Navy.
 A chief petty officer 2nd class (CPO2) (premier maître de deuxième classe or pm2 in French) is equivalent to a master warrant officer in the Army and Air Force, and chief petty officer 1st class (CPO1) (premier maître de première classe or pm1) is equivalent to a chief warrant officer in the Army and Air Force.
 In spoken references, chief petty officers may be addressed as "chief" but are never addressed as "sir".